Frequently asked questions

 If your organization uses other methods than noted above and wish to include this in the case study, please provide rationale and fully explain the calculation of energy performance improvement, for review by the selection committee.
 If the organization did not use normalization in estimating its energy savings and energy performance improvement, then the organization should provide rationale explaining why normalization was not needed.

 Yes, you can still participate.
 If sharing this information is not an option, we recommend providing the payback period on the ISO 50001 EnMS implementation that normalizes the economics without having to share absolute or specific financials.
 A simple payback period can be calculated by using the following formula: Payback Period (years) = Cost to implement EnMS/ Annual operational energy savings.
 In the Case Study Template: In the table titled “Case Study Snapshot” add a row at the bottom; in the left column enter: “Payback Period (years)” and in the right column: enter your payback period.
-In the Entry Form, leave the relevant financial cell empty and in Row 72: enter “Payback Period (years)” (under Cost to Implement EnMS) and then enter the year(s) in column K.
+In the Entry Form, leave the relevant financial cell empty and in Row 74: enter “Payback Period (years)” (under Cost to Implement EnMS) and then enter the year(s) in the text field column N.

 For points, this program asks for the financial information to provide a full story of the value of using an ISO 50001 EnMS – these case studies are helpful and insightful for other organizations that are considering ISO 50001.
 Payback period will be accepted though full points might not be awarded.
 That said, the numbers are one part of the story and should be well supported for either financial information or payback period.
 Please make sure to review the evaluation criteria and address the case study topics as completely as possible.